opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 Conversely, there is no way to recover...

-Because of these high stakes, many best practices from both cryptocurrency storage and modern DevOps/MLOps environments apply here.
+Because of these high stakes, best practices should be diligently followed.
 Prioritize confidentiality and integrity over convenience when handling coldkeys.

 ### Isolation of coldkey operations